Belloyusuf/Belloyusuf/README.md

 -->

 ## More on me
- - 🔭 I’m currently working on Student Management System (SMS Kit)
+ - 🔭 I’m currently working on Student Management System (BEESKUL)
  - 🌱 I’m currently learning PHP
  - 👯 I’m looking to collaborate on Django project
- - 🤔 I’m looking for help with PHP Developer
+ - 🤔 I’m looking for help with Django Dev
  - 💬 Ask me about Django
  - 📫 How to reach me: www.about.me/belloyusuf
  - 😄 Pronouns: He